aishek/nihilist/README.md

 [![Code Climate](https://codeclimate.com/github/aishek/nihilist.svg)](https://codeclimate.com/github/aishek/nihilist)

 Nigilist is extremely useful for implement Null Object pattern.
-It allows null object to return `false` for all question-methods, `nil` for all non-bang-methods, `[]` for all methods in plural form without defining them.
+It allows null object to return `false` for all question-methods, `nil` for all non-bang-methods, `[]` for all methods in plural form (and in Ruby on Rails null-relation for same name ActiveRecord model) without defining them.

 ## Installation